Psychological adaptation: Pregnancy sickness

 One psychological adaptation found solely in women is pregnancy sickness.
 This is an adaptation resulting from natural selection for the purpose of avoiding toxic-containing foods during pregnancy.
 Margaret Profet, an evolutionary biologist, provides evidence for this adaptation in a literature review on pregnancy sickness.
 Particular plant foods, whilst unharmful to adults, can contain toxins (e.g. teratogens) that are dangerous for developing embryos and can potentially cause birth defects such as facial asymmetry.
 Evidence lies in the finding that women who experience more extreme cases of pregnancy sickness tend to be less likely to miscarry or have babies with birth defects.
 This fits the criteria for an adaptation as it enhances fitness and increases reproductive success – it results in greater fertility of the mother and contributes to the health of the developing embryo.

-Researchers dispute whether this is actually a psychological adaptation, however evidence advocates it is the result of strong selective pressures in our hereditary past.
+Researchers dispute whether this is actually a psychological adaptation.
+From the perspective of some evolutionary psychologists, however, evidence suggests at least partial explanation of these behaviors in selective pressures in early ancestral environments.
 For example, the toxins are found only in natural wild plant foods, not processed foods in our modern-day environment.
 Furthermore, pregnant women experiencing sickness have been found to avoid particular bitter or pungent smelling foods, potentially containing toxins.
 Pregnancy induced sickness only typically occurs 3 weeks after conception, around the time when the embryo has started forming major organs and is therefore at the highest risk.
-It is also a cross-cultural universal adaptation, a suggestion it is an innate mechanism.